What Are the Benefits of a Roth IRA?

 8. You can have other retirement accounts

-You can open a Roth IRA even if you already have a retirement account with your employer or if you already have another individual retirement account.
+You can open a Roth IRA even if you already have a retirement account with your employer or if you already have another IRA.

-For employees who’ve opened a 401(k) or other type of retirement account with their company, a Roth IRA can be a great option to save even more for retirement.
+For employees who’ve opened a 401(k) or other type of retirement account with their employer, a Roth IRA can be a great option to save even more for retirement.

 At the same time, remember that Roth IRAs have income limits, and the income limits can change if your employer or your spouse’s employer offers a retirement account.